Mini Clubman Insurance Rates

 Rate estimates by individual coverage type:

-Price estimates include $500 comprehensive and collision deductibles, 30/60 split liability limits, and includes uninsured motorist and medical coverage.
-Rates are averaged for all U.S. states and for all Clubman models.
+Estimates include $500 physical damage deductibles, liability limits of 30/60, and includes both medical and UM/UIM coverage.
+Rates are averaged for all 50 U.S. states and Clubman models.

 Price Range by Coverage and Risk

-For a 40-year-old driver, prices range range from as low as $518 for the bare minimum liability coverage to the much higher price of $2,088 for a high-risk insurance policy.
+For a driver in their 40's, prices range range from as low as $518 for basic liability insurance to a high rate of $2,088 for a driver that may need high-risk insurance.

 Price Range by Location

-Your location can make a big difference on the price of insurance.
-Rural locations tend to have a lower frequency of collision claims than larger metro areas.
-The example below illustrates how your location can change auto insurance prices.
+Choosing to live in a large city can make a big difference on car insurance prices.
+Rural locations tend to have a lower frequency of comprehensive and collision claims than larger metro areas.
+The graphic below illustrates how location helps determine auto insurance prices.

-These examples demonstrate why everyone should compare rates using their specific location and risk profile, instead of making a decision based on price averages.
+These examples highlight why all drivers should compare rates quotes using their specific location and risk profile, instead of making a decision based on price averages.

 Use the form below to get customized rates for your location.